Boxing: Rules

 Violations of these rules may be ruled "fouls" by the referee, who may issue warnings, deduct points, or disqualify an offending boxer, causing an automatic loss, depending on the seriousness and intentionality of the foul.
 An intentional foul that causes injury that prevents a fight from continuing usually causes the boxer who committed it to be disqualified.
 A fighter who suffers an accidental low-blow may be given up to five minutes to recover, after which they may be ruled knocked out if they are unable to continue.
 Accidental fouls that cause injury ending a bout may lead to a "no contest" result, or else cause the fight to go to a decision if enough rounds (typically four or more, or at least three in a four-round fight) have passed.

-Unheard of in the modern era, but common during the early 20th Century in North America, a "newspaper decision (NWS)" might be made after a no decision bout had ended.
-A "no decision" bout occurred when, by law or by pre-arrangement of the fighters, if both boxers were still standing at the fight's conclusion and there was no knockout, no official decision was rendered and neither boxer was declared the winner.
-But this did not prevent the pool of ringside newspaper reporters from declaring a consensus result among themselves and printing a newspaper decision in their publications.
-Officially, however, a "no decision" bout resulted in neither boxer winning or losing.
-Boxing historians sometimes use these unofficial newspaper decisions in compiling fight records for illustrative purposes only.
-Often, media outlets covering a match will personally score the match, and post their scores as an independent sentence in their report.